If you’re just getting into the world of making chili, consider this the gateway recipe.

-You get the ingredients prepped, throw it all in the slow cooker and by the time everyone is home from their day you have a wonderful batch of spicy chili on the table in a matter of minutes!
+My spicy chili recipe is great for throwing in the slow cooker early in the morning.
+Takes about 15 minutes to prepare, and by the time everyone is home from their day you have a wonderful batch of spicy chili on the table.

 Don’t have a crock pot?
 Dutch oven cooked at 325 works just as well too! (see my youtube video… )

-Just a warning.
-You’re dealing with jalapenos and the capsaicin (it’s what makes peppers hot.
+You’re dealing with chili peppers and the capsaicin (it’s what makes peppers hot.
 I googled this, I’m no doctor) will stay in your fingers for awhile.
 So if you were to say, oh i don’t know, put your contacts in after handling the jalapenos?
 You’re going to have a bad time.

 I’ve never done that.
 Not once.
 Not never…